Your Mac Won’t Connect To A Wi-Fi Network? Here's How To Fix It

 - Go to System Preferences >> Network.

-- On the left column, choose Wi-Fi.
+- In the left column, choose Wi-Fi.

-- Then, click the option Advanced >> Proxies tab.
+- Then, click on the option Advanced >> Proxies tab.

 You also need to ensure that there's no protocol chosen.